Fame (1980 film): Aftermath and legacy

 The film and its title song helped launch Irene Cara's musical career.
 She recorded three solo albums and contributed to several film soundtracks, notably performing "Flashdance...What a Feeling", the title song for Flashdance, for which she won the Academy Award for Best Original Song.
 Paul McCrane, Meg Tilly, and Barry Miller (who won the Tony Award in 1985 for Neil Simon's "Biloxi Blues") went on to successful acting careers, while Gene Anthony Ray, Debbie Allen and Lee Curerri found success and popularity with the television series.

 Ray struggled with drug and alcohol addictions, and worked sporadically after the series ended in 1987.
 In 1996, he was diagnosed as HIV-positive and died after a stroke on November 14, 2003.

 The film was Christopher Gore's only original screenplay.
 He was also involved with the 1982 television series as its creator, and wrote several episodes before his death from AIDS on May 18, 1988.

 After Fame, Louis Falco continued to work as a commercial choreographer for several music videos and films.
 He again collaborated with Parker on the 1987 film Angel Heart before his death from AIDS on March 26, 1993.

 In 2004, the American Film Institute (AFI) ranked the song "Fame" at #51 on its "100 Years...100 Songs" list.
 In 2006, AFI placed the film on its "100 Years...100 Cheers" list, where it was ranked #92.
-That same year, the film was a nominee for AFI's Greatest Movie Musicals.
 The film also ranked #42 on Entertainment Weekly's list of the "50 Best High School Movies".
 In 2014, IndieWire added the song "Fame" to its list of "The 20 Greatest Movie Theme Songs of the 1980s".